Image: Artisteer via GettyImages

 The Cost of Violence

 Violence against children (VAC) is a global challenge affecting up to 1.7 billion children every year (Hillis et al 2016).
 Early childhood is a critical period for all children – it has been conclusively recognised by research that this period is significant for young children’s rights in the here and now, for children’s future educational, economic and health outcomes, and ultimately societal flourishing.
-The aim of this workstream is to understand the concept of violence against children in the early years (i.e. 5 years and under) in order to contribute to the evidence base on how to create safe, inclusive learning environments.
-This systematic review will locate and synthesise research evidence on the prevalence of VAC in the early years.
+The aim of this workstream was to understand the concept of violence against children in the early years (i.e. 5 years and under) in order to contribute to the evidence base on how to create safe, inclusive learning environments.
+This systematic review located and synthesised research evidence on the prevalence of VAC in the early years.
 Details about the three key aspects of this work can be seen below.

 Prevalence of violence